 Career & Technical Education

-CTE stands for Career and Technical Education.
-This refers to preparation for a vast array of careers that don't necessarily involve a college degree, yet still require significant training and experience.
+C.T.E. stands for Career and Technical Education.
+This refers to the preparation for a vast array of careers that don't necessarily involve a college degree, yet still require significant training and experience.
 School, at its most basic, is a means of preparing our youth for the lives and careers ahead of them.
-While college focuses academic studies on a particular discipline, not all careers require a 4-year degree, and many require a different kind of training.
+While college focuses academic studies on a particular discipline, not all careers require a 4-year degree, and many require a different kind of training and certification.